 It is important to have places in your home where your cat is welcome to scratch.
 This is especially important in with claws, however, just because a cat does not have their claws, does not mean they don't have the instinct to "scratch".
 Scratching is a natural instinct for cats to sharpen their claws, stretch, shed old nails, and leave their scent.

 Consider what substrates or locations your cat likes to scratch?
 Does he or she stretch out when they scratch?
 Does he scratch on furniture legs, the backs of fabric chairs or...along the carpeted floor.
 This information can help you determine which substrate your might prefer such as cardboard, fabric, carpet or wood and the surface type such as vertical areas or horizontal surfaces.
 If your cat stretches out when they scratch, make sure you choose a scratching surface that is tall enough to accommodate your cat.

 First, let's consider play.
 Consider your cat's toy preference?
 Does your cat prefer toys that mimic birds, mice or catching bugs?
 There are many types of toys made for cats and each cat has their own preferences as to what stimulates them to interact.
 Favored toys mimic predatory acts that cats would perform if they were to hunt for their food.
 Although your cat may not need to "hunt", they still enjoy the actions and movements involved with the process and create a form of play from this act.
-For more information on great toys for your cat, go to: Undercover Mouse Fling-ama-StringThe BOLT laser toy
+Some of our favorite toys are the feathery flyer, Bolt laser toy, Fling-ama-String.

 Here are some tips to help you choose some products to enhance your cat's environment.